 If you start to feel better, you should not stop taking the medicine without talking to your doctor.
 Stopping an antidepressant abruptly can lead to withdrawal symptoms, your depression returning, or other effects.

-Whether you are experiencing a crisis or not, special support resources for the LGBTQ+ community are available 24/7.
+Whether you are experiencing a crisis or not, special support resources for the LGBTQIA+ community are available 24/7.

 - Trans Lifeline is run by the trans community and for the trans community.
 For peer support for yourself or someone you know, call 877-565-8860.